+Not doing enough research to do the job is another common business plan mistake.
 Your business plan is only going to be as good as the research you put into it.
 To answer the central question of "Will this work?" you have to find the answers to a whole cluster of other questions, from "What are the current trends in this industry?" to "How will this business counter what its competitors are doing?"
 And the more complete the answers to the questions, the better prepared you'll be to either start your new business or shelve the idea and move on.

 Every section of the business plan will need research except for the Executive Summary.
 Fortunately, a lot of the required research can be done online, but there’s no getting around the fact that writing a business plan is a lot of work.

 If you're going to be starting a business in Canada, you’ll find my Writing a Business Plan series especially useful because the instructions for writing each section of the business plan include suggestions for resources to help you find the information you need.